samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 | 0.25 (25%) | 0.333      | -4   | 54.6               | 18.2      | 0.0061 (0.61%) |
 | 0.25 (25%) | 0.333      | -5   | 148                | 49.5      | 0.0022 (0.22%) |

-So, for example, a Shap value of -0.5 for one particular feature tells us that that particular feature in that patient shifts our expected probability of that patient receiving thrombolysis from 25% to 17%.
-A Shap value of 5 for the same feature would shift the probability of that patient receiving thrombolysis down to 2%.
+So, for example, a SHAP value of -0.5 for one particular feature tells us that that particular feature in that patient shifts our expected probability of that patient receiving thrombolysis from 25% to 17%.
+A SHAP value of -5 for the same feature would shift the probability of that patient receiving thrombolysis down to 2%.

-#### Observations about Shap values
+#### Observations about SHAP values

-We begin to get some intuition on Shap values.
-A Shap value of 0.5 (or -0.5) leads to a small, but still noticeable, change in probability.
-Shap values of 5 or -5 have effectively pushed probabilities to one extreme or the other.
+We begin to get some intuition on SHAP values.
+A SHAP value of +0.5 (or -0.5) leads to a small, but still noticeable, change in probability.
+SHAP values of +5 or -5 have effectively pushed probabilities to one extreme or the other.

 ### Consistency of SHAP values across 5-fold validation

+We examined how reproducible SHAP values are between different k-fold models.
 The figure below shows the variation in mean absolute SHAP values obtained from the training sets of the 5 models in k-fold validation.
 SHAP values are well maintained across the five models.

 <img src="./images/03_xgb_10_features_shap_violin.jpg" width="400"/>

+*Violin plots show the distribution of SHAP values across 5 k-fold models.
+The horizontal bar shows the median absolute SHAP value.*

 This result gave us confidence to use a single train/split to further investigate what SHAP reveals about the model.

-We also see the order of general influence of features across the population (note: teams are separated out into individual features, and need a separate analysis to examine SHAP of only those patients attending a particular hospital, as otherwise the SHAP is dominated by all the '0' one-hot encoded feature values):
+We also saw the order of general influence of features across the population (note: teams were separated out into individual one-hot features, and needed a separate analysis to examine SHAP of only those patients attending a particular hospital, as otherwise the SHAP was dominated by all the '0' one-hot encoded feature values):

 1. Infarction
 2. Arrival-to-scan time